cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 If no$gba loads the DSi menu, then continue to the next section.
 If it shows any kind of error ***do not flash that backup***!

-## Preparing your NAND backup
-If your NAND backup was dumped using fwTool 2.0.0 or dumpTool, then it will have a no$gba footer at the end.
-Regardless, still check to make certain that your NAND is correct.
-{: .notice--info}

-1. Open your NAND backup in a hex editor
-2. Go to the end of the file
-   - You should see something like this: (the AA's will be your console's CID and the BB's will be its Console ID)
-     ```
-     44536920 654D4D43 20434944 2F435055 DSi eMMC CID/CPU
-     AAAAAAAA AAAAAAAA AAAAAAAA AAAAAAAA ................
-     BBBBBBBB BBBBBBBB 00000000 00000000 ........
-     00000000 00000000 00000000 00000000
-     ```
-3. If you see something like the section above, delete it (from offset `0xF000000` to the end of the file).
-4. Save the changes made to your NAND backup and make sure it is now exactly **251,658,240** bytes
-5. Name it `dsi_nand.bin` and place it on the root of your SD card.

-If your NAND backup is not ***EXACTLY*** 251,658,240 bytes even after removing the NO$GBA footer, then it is an invalid NAND backup. ***Do not flash that backup***!
-{: .notice--danger}

 ## Flashing your NAND backup (Software Side)

 Make sure you have read through the above steps as this is where it gets dangerous.
 If you were linked directly to here without following the above, then go back to the top and read this whole page.